sladertemporary/Assignment/README.md

 # Assignment (incomplete)

 A simple event collection API allowing both the submission and fetching of events.
-Events are located using the source IP address of the event submission by calling an external Geolocation API.
+Events are located using the source IP address of the event submission by calling an external Geolocation API (pulled from docker hub workivate/geoip-api).

 The application itself has the following requirement(s):